hhandika/segul/README.md

 ## Logging

 Most information that is printed to the terminal is written to the log file (named `segul.log`).
 It is written to the current working directoy.
-Unlike the terminal output that we try to keep it clean and only show the most important information, the log file will also contain the dates, times, and the log level status.
+Unlike the terminal output, which we try to keep clean and show only the most important information, the log file will contain the date, time, and the log level status.
 Each time you run the app, if the log file exists in the same directory, the app will append the log output to the same log file.
 Rename this file or move it to a different directory if you would like to keep a different log file for each task.

 Learn more about using SEGUL [here](https://github.com/hhandika/segul/wiki/5.-Usages).

 ## Contribution

-We welcome any kind of contribution, from issue reporting, ideas to improve the app, to code contribution.
+We welcome any feedback, including issue reporting, ideas to improve the app, and code contributions.
 For ideas and issue reporting please post in [the Github issues page](https://github.com/hhandika/segul/issues).
-For code contribution, please fork the repository and send pull requests to this repo
+For code contributions, please fork the repository and send pull requests to this repo.

 <!-- ## Acknowledgment

-We thank Giovani for testing the earlier version of the app and provide some ideas to further develop it.
+We thank Giovani Hernández-Canchola for testing the earlier version of the app and provide some ideas for further development.
 Some `SEGUL` features are inspired by Phyluce pipelines.  -->